ojongerius/ojongerius.github.io/sabbatical-hugo/content/post/prelude-choosing-a-blogging-platform.md

 If you want something future proof, I'd chose Hugo too, it has the advantage of having learned from it's predecessors, and has done so very nicely.

+Need something that is not just focussed on blogging, or have the need for speed?
+Hugo.

 What did I end up using?
-Well both to be able to write this little article, but after initially going for Jekyll, and now wanting a little robustness by testing, and possibly AMP for speed and SEO, I'm going to go for Hugo.
+Well both to be able to write this little article, but after initially going for Jekyll, and now wanting a little robustness by testing, and possibly AMP for speed and SEO, I'm going to go with Hugo.

 ## Deploying

-* Jekyll: native support unless you need plugin support.
+* Jekyll: native support _unless_ you need plugin support.
-* Hugo: Travis is able to deploy to Github pages using the pages target, see https://docs.travis-ci.com/user/deployment/pages.
-This rocks, because you can now run some tests and any customisations you want, and your only dependency will be to install Hugo, which is both a one-line in your Travis config that you are able to run from your laptop and Travis without having to worry about dependencies.
+* Hugo: No native support, however, Travis is able to deploy to Github Pages using the pages target, see https://docs.travis-ci.com/user/deployment/pages.
+This rocks, because you can now run some tests, and do any customisations you want, and your only dependency will be to install Hugo.
+Benefits here are that installation is just a one-line in your Travis config.
+But you'll be able to use the one liner on your laptop, no matter which Operating System you run, without having to worry about dependencies.
+Awesome.

+If you find yourself in a position where you wanting to commit changes to a separate branch -the most often way to deploy, you can save yourself unnecessary commits and fiddling around by using  https://github.com/X1011/git-directory-deploy automates deploying to a separate branch and only commits to the branch if changes would have created changes to your target website.

+However, if you are using Travis and Github pages you can let the `pages` deployment do the heavy lifting for you.
 An example Travis config would look like so:

 ```
  language: go